How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Team Analysis: Who's Behind the Project?

-The team is often the most important factor in a project's success.
-Here's what to look for when evaluating founders and developers.
+The team is often a critical factor in a project's success.
+Here's what to look for when evaluating founders and developers based on due diligence best practices.

 Experience & Track Record

-Look for team members with relevant experience in blockchain, the project's industry, and successful past projects.
+Look for team members with relevant experience in blockchain, the project's industry, and previous successful projects.

 Transparency